HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/delins.md

 <!-- ## Definition -->

-Deletion-Insertion (delins): a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, one or more amino acids are replaced with one or more other amino acids and which is not a substitution, frame shift or conversion.
+Deletion-Insertion (delins): a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, one or more amino acids are replaced with one or more other amino acids and which is not a substitution, frameshift or conversion.

 ## Syntax